NiklasTR/treatment_induced_organoid_phenotypes/README.md

 This repository contains all notebooks and supporting code for the Boutros lab cancer organoid image-based profiling project.
 The latest version of the corresponding manuscript is published on [bioarXiv](https://www.biorxiv.org/content/10.1101/660993v1.full).
 The manuscript is currently undergoing peer-review.
 If you have comments, criticism or questions, please feel free to create an issue in this repository, send us a [tweet](https://twitter.com/Niklas_TR) or comment at bioarXiv.

-This repository comes with a matching [docker](https://www.docker.com/products/docker-desktop) container [image](https://hub.docker.com/layers/158839806/niklastr/promise/latest/images/sha256-362bac7f1dc8bafa2bfb519413ed08ed1ec4023171cf618c17e47eca0686fbf7?context=repo), which contains all dependencies and additional raw data to re-run the analysis.
+This repository comes with a matching [docker](https://www.docker.com/products/docker-desktop) container [image](https://hub.docker.com/layers/158839806/niklastr/promise/latest), which contains all dependencies and additional raw data to re-run the analysis.

-The repository structure is based on the [cookiecutter datascience](https://github.com/drivendata/cookiecutter-data-science) template and the [rocker](https://www.rocker-project.org/) docker template for R. In order to run the analysis, install the [SCOPEAnalysis](https://figshare.com/s/e465d65a9964d3b999e9) package or pull the pre-built docker [image](https://hub.docker.com/layers/158839806/niklastr/promise/latest/images/sha256-362bac7f1dc8bafa2bfb519413ed08ed1ec4023171cf618c17e47eca0686fbf7?context=repo).
+The repository structure is based on the [cookiecutter datascience](https://github.com/drivendata/cookiecutter-data-science) template and the [rocker](https://www.rocker-project.org/) docker template for R. In order to run the analysis, pull this repository from github abd install the [SCOPEAnalysis](https://figshare.com/s/e465d65a9964d3b999e9) package.
+Alternatively, pull the pre-built docker [image](https://hub.docker.com/layers/158839806/niklastr/promise/latest/images/sha256-362bac7f1dc8bafa2bfb519413ed08ed1ec4023171cf618c17e47eca0686fbf7?context=repo) which has the repository, the package and most dependencies preinstalled.
 You can interact with Rstudio Server which is running in the docker container using your [local browser](localhost:8080).

 Sequencing and gene expression data has been deposited in public repositories, such as [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117548) and [EGA](https://ega-archive.org/studies/EGAS00001003140).